You might have seen some commits from merge-requests or Dependabot having a badge that states verified. But your commits don't have this fancy badge?

-Set up verified commits on GitHub permalink
+Set up verified commits on GitHub

 GitHub uses Cryptographic signatures in the form of the GNU Privacy Guard (GPG) key.

 Such key comes in a public key which we'll set up in GitHub, and a private key that lives on our computer.
-Next time when we send a commit to GitHub, it will use this key and encrypt our commit and data.
-On the GitHub side, it will decrypt and make sure it's the right user.
+Next time we send a commit to GitHub, it will use this key and encrypt our commit and data.
+On the GitHub site, it will decrypt and make sure it's the right user.

-Step 1 Install GPG permalink
+Step 1 Install GPG

-For this step, I'll be using Homebrew since it;'s the quickest way to install it.
+I'll be using Homebrew since it;'s the quickest way to install it.